-The Graduate Head Resident is a graduate assistant position supervising a Resident Advisor or Community Assistant staff to help build healthy and inclusive residential communities and foster a lively academic and intellectual culture.
+The Graduate Head Resident is a graduate assistant position supervising a Resident Advisor or Community Advisor staff to help build healthy and inclusive residential communities and foster a lively academic and intellectual culture.
 The RAs and CAs work with undergraduate students to develop class identity, campus spirit, and pride in the College and the University.
 The Graduate Head Resident should know and establish working rapport with the staff team and the residents for whom they are responsible.
 The number of RA/CA staff and residents varies between 6-14 staff members and from 170-600 students for a particular area.
 The Graduate Head Resident is expected to help residents get to know one another in the living environment and to serve as a source of information about the College and its services.
-The GHR advises hall governments and may work with Greek and non-Greek special interest housing groups, intervenes in the resolution of behavioral issues and interpersonal or inter-group conflicts, and refers students with social, personal, academic, or health-related problems to the appropriate University agencies.
+The GHR advises hall governments and may work with Greek and non-Greek special interest housing groups; intervenes in the resolution of behavioral issues and interpersonal or inter-group conflicts; and refers students with social, personal, academic, or health-related problems to the appropriate University agencies.
 The Graduate Head Resident reports to the Resident Director for his or her assigned residential complex.
 This is an academic year appointment and requires attendance at all staff training programs.

-- Help build healthy and inclusive residential communities that complement and extend classroom learning
+a) help build healthy and inclusive residential communities that complement and extend classroom learning,

-- Create intellectually active residential environments that enhance personal growth and support the academic mission of the College
+b) create intellectually active residential environments that enhance personal growth and support the academic mission of the College, and

 The RA and CA position descriptions should be consulted for a full description of the RA/CA responsibilities, which the GHR supports in a supervisory capacity.
 The RA/CA position descriptions parallel in many ways the GHR job description and contain, in particular, additional information on encouraging a positive social environment, creating an inclusive and respectful environment, and fostering intellectual growth, functions in which it is crucial that the GHR support the staff.

-- GHRs advise the student government in their complex, which organize to carry out and promote programs that foster student interaction and learning and which discuss and represent student needs, opinions, and interests.
+- Leadership and Government: GHRs advise the student government in their complex, which organize to carry out and promote programs that foster student interaction and learning and which discuss and represent student needs, opinions, and interests.
 GHRs also may have special interest housing programs in their complex, which they may be expected to maintain advising relationships.

-- Graduate Head Residents may supervise a Service Desk operation.
+- Support Services: Graduate Head Residents may supervise a Service Desk operation.

-- The GHR staff rotates weekly on-call responsibility.
-Possessing a working knowledge of procedures to follow in emergency situations, the GHR assists RAs/CAs, students, staff and University personnel in resolving emergency situations.
+- Emergency Resource: The GHR staff rotates weekly on-call responsibility.
+Possessing a working knowledge of procedures to follow in emergency situations, the GHR assists RAs/CAs, students, staff and University personnel in responding to and resolving emergency situations.

-- On a day-to-day basis, GHRs work with their immediate supervisor, other Area staff, departmental staff, and RAs/CAs.
-GHRs lead weekly staff meetings, conduct at least bi-weekly individual meetings with each RA/CA, attend monthly departmental staff meetings, and maintain open and frequent communication with their immediate supervisor.
+1. Meetings and Communication: On a day-to-day basis, GHRs work with the immediate supervisor, other Area staff, departmental staff, and RAs/CAs.
+GHRs lead weekly staff meetings, conduct at least bi-weekly individual meetings with each RA/CA, attend monthly departmental staff meetings, and maintain open and frequent communication with the immediate supervisor.

-- GHRs participate in all fall, mid-year, and in-service training programs.
-GHRs coordinate staff development and team-building activities with their immediate staff groups.
+- Staff Development: GHRs participate in all fall, mid-year, and in-service training programs.
+GHRs coordinate staff development and team-building activities with their immediate staff group.

-- GHRs may develop working relationships with key departments and offices such as Office of the Dean of Students, College Center for Academic Support, University Counseling Center, Health Promotion, Student Activities, Interfaith Chapel, Office of Minority Student Affairs, Rochester Center for Community Leadership, International Services Office, Athletics and Recreation, University Facilities and Services, the Dean of Freshmen, and the Dean of Sophomores, and others.
+- Liaison with Other Departments: GHRs may develop working relationships with key departments and offices such as Office of the Dean of Students, College Center for Academic Support, University Counseling Center, Health Promotion Office, Student Activities, Interfaith Chapel, Office of Minority Student Affairs, Rochester Center for Community Leadership, International Services Office, Athletics and Recreation, University Facilities and Services, and others.

-- GHRs have key administrative responsibilities, including check-in/out, staff selection, room drawing, program and behavioral reports, maintenance requests, etc.
+- Administrative Functions: GHRs have key administrative responsibilities, including check-in/out, staff selection, room drawing, program and behavioral reports, maintenance requests, etc.